pdxiv/pdxiv.github.io/adventshark_reference.md

+# Adventshark reference

+Documentation is currently a work in process but this is some of the more essential reference information.

-# Reserved item locations
+## Reserved item locations

+Some verbs, nouns and objects need to be in a particular location for things to work correctly.
+They are as follows.

-## Reserved verb locations
+### Reserved verb locations

 Verb location | Verb | Comment
 ------------- | ---- | -------